-Two excellent measures proposed by The Vermont Oxford Network (VON) are complemented and enhanced by this measure set.
-VON proposed a measure regarding the adequacy of taking temperatures in low birth weight infants, temperatures taken within an hour of admission to the NICU.
+The VON proposed a measure regarding the adequacy of taking temperatures in LBW infants, temperatures taken within an hour of admission to the NICU.
 This was rejected largely because it was met 98 percent of the time.
 While we would hold with VON that 98 percent compliance is inadequate for a quality measure that it is so closely related to patient safety, we have proposed two measures that adopt a slightly different approach.
-The first hour after life is well known as the "Golden Hour" because of the importance of timely recognition and management of neonatal outcomes (Doyle, Bradshaw, 2012; Reynolds, Pilcher, Ring, et al., 2009).

-We propose a measure that looks at the proportion of low birth weight neonates who have a temperature documented within the first hour of life.
+The first hour after life is well known as the "Golden Hour" because of the importance of timely recognition and management on neonatal outcomes (Doyle, Bradshaw, 2012; Reynolds, Pilcher, Ring, et al., 2009).
+We propose a measure that looks at the proportion of LBW neonates whose temperature is documented within the first hour of life.
 We consider this a safety measure, as missed hypothermia may lead to shock and death.
-Those infants who are low birth weight and do not require admission to the advanced care nursery may be at risk for being managed more like full-term infants-that is, without adequate recognition that they are more fragile and, in this case, more sensitive to severe consequences from cold stress than a larger infant would be.
-Hence, this measure is inclusive of all low birth weight infants.
+Those infants who are LBW and do not require admission to the advanced care nursery may be at risk to be managed more like full-term infants without adequate recognition that they are more fragile and in this case more sensitive to severe consequences from cold stress than are larger infants.
+Hence, this measure is inclusive of all LBW infants.
 Further, all those infants who require admission to an advanced level of care (a Level 2 or higher nursery) have a similar or higher risk of deterioration due to cold stress.

 Since thermal management is a cornerstone of early care for the sick neonate in the golden hour, our measure set includes a measure that assesses how frequently a temperature is taken and recorded within 15 minutes of arrival to the advanced care nursery.
 This measure is for those admitted to the nursery immediately after delivery as well as those transported or transferred from the newborn nursery within the first day of life.

-VON also proposed a measure that reports the proportion of infants cooler than 36.0° degrees Celsius.
-It was rejected in part because there is no consensus regarding the desirable threshold.
-Based on our read of the data in the literature and our own data described above, we believe that temperature provides increasing risk the further it falls below 37° degrees Celsius.
-Our two temperature measures in this set provide discrete and continuous ways of looking at the distribution of temperatures, stratified by birth weight and reported for various subgroups when sample size is sufficient.
-Our data demonstrate that optimal thermal management has the capacity to keep even tiny babies warm.
+The VON also proposed a measure that reports the proportion of infants cooler than 36.0° C. It was rejected in part because there is no consensus regarding the desirable threshold.
+Based on the literature and our own data described above, we believe that temperature provides increasing risk the further it falls below 37° C. Our two temperature measures in this set provide discrete and continuous ways of looking at the distribution of temperatures, stratified by birth weight and reported for various subgroups when sample size is sufficient.
+Our data demonstrate that optimal thermal management can keep even tiny babies warm.
 The harmful consequences of cold stress are greater in smaller babies than in larger ones.
 Hence, we believe that data should be reported for the entire nursery, as well as stratified when sample size allows.